jblomo/datamining290/slides/2014-02-13-MapReduce.markdown

 ???

-### Splitting Files
+## Splitting Files

-  + Image you have a lot of large log files, GB each
+  + Imagine you have a lot of large log files, GBs each
   + You'd like to let different machines work on the same file
   + Split file down the middle, well, at least on a newline
   + Enable two separate machines to work on the parts